MetaMask/SIPs/SIPS/sip-26.md

 ```

 Note that the `reference` part of the [CAIP-2][caip-2] chain ID can be a `*`
-wildcard to match any chain ID of a given namespace (e.g. `eip155:*`).
+wildcard to match any chain ID of a given namespace (e.g., `eip155:*`).

 The RPC Router subscribes to Snap installation events to detect new Account
-Address Resolution Snaps, and updates its internal routing table accordingly.
+Address Resolution Snaps and updates its internal routing table accordingly.

 ### Protocol Snaps

 Protocol Snaps implement and expose methods that do not require an account to
-execute, and MUST list their supported methods in their manifest file:
+execute and MUST list their supported methods in their manifest file:

 ```json5
 "initialPermissions": {